jakebesworth/SDL2-Game/README.md

 ## About

----

-- Currently working on an C-Make-SDL2 game, something like a top down shooter.
+- Currently working on an Make, C (SDL2) game, something like a top down shooter.

 - The foundation is done, directory structure, basic SDL wrappers, Memory leaks and optimization checked, makefile done